 Dr. Enrico Taglietti is recognised as an important architect and a leading practitioner of the late twentieth century organic style of architecture.
 His unique sculptural style draws upon Italian free form construction and post-war Japanese architecture.
-He has designed many houses, schools, churches and commercial buildings in Canberra, Sydney and Melbourne and his projects have won numerous RAIA awards.
+He designed many houses, schools, churches and commercial buildings in Canberra, Sydney and Melbourne and his projects have won numerous RAIA awards.
 In March 2007 Enrico was awarded Australia’s most prestigious architecture prize—the Royal Australian Institute of Architects (RAIA) Gold Medal for Architecture.

 This year’s series of programs in the DESIGN Canberra Festival are designed to bring his thoughtful detailing, aesthetics and sense of place to the attention of a broader audience of designers, design enthusiasts and the wider Canberra community.